ParrotSec/airgeddon/CONTRIBUTING.md

   - *Z* is a minor release with new bug fixes, small modifications or code improvements
 6. Update the date on `.sh` and `.db` files under shebang, if appropriate.
 7. Split your commits into parts.
 Each part represents a unique change on files.
 8. Direct push to [Master] is not allowed.
-9. Pull Requests to [Master] are not allowed.
+Pull Requests to [Master] are not allowed.
 Should be done over [Dev] or any other branch.
 They require revision and approvement.
+Read the git workflow policy first.
-10. All the development and coding must be in English.
+9. All the development and coding must be in English.

 *Be sure to merge the latest from "upstream" before making a pull request!*

 We also have a private Telegram group for *trusted collaborators* for more agile discussion about developments, improvements, etc.
 To be added on it you must prove first you are a *trusted collaborator* with your contributions.
+Anything ca be also discussed on the IRC channel.
+More info on [Wiki Contact Section]

 ## WPS PIN Database Collaborators